karlotness/multiscale-closure/README.md

-# Data-driven multiscale modeling of subgrid parameterizations in climate models
+# Data-driven multiscale modeling for correcting dynamical systems

 This repository stores the code associated with our paper available from [arXiv][arxiv] and appeared at an earlier stage at the [ICLR 2023